Skip to main content

 ListFoundationModels and ListInferenceProfiles are used by /switch --model to dynamically discover what your account can invoke.
 Without them, ChatCLI falls back to the static catalog (still functional but can’t reflect account-specific access).

-Also, in the Bedrock console you must enable model access for each Anthropic model you want to use (one-time per account + region): Bedrock Console → Model access → Request access.
+Also, in the Bedrock console you must enable model access for each provider you want to use (one-time per account + region): Bedrock Console → Model access → Request access.

 Model families and schema selection